Giving Robots a Hand: Learning Generalizable Manipulation with Eye-in-Hand Human Video Demonstrations

 Plate Clearing Task (Task Generalization)

-Right: sample human demonstrations where expert performs portions of the plate clearing task after the grasp
+Left: sample robot demonstrations where the expert only grasps the target object (green sponge) Right: sample human demonstrations where expert performs portions of the plate clearing task after the grasp

 robot demonstrations